UhvKohl/blog-hugo-ukhi/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I apsire to sovle the world's energy crisis by materializing the "Arc Reactor".
+bio: I, as an aspiring physicist, hope to materialize the "Arc Reactor" to sovle the world's energy crisis.
 My other interests include powerlifting and playing the guitar.

 #interests:
 #- Nuclear physics